-- 1. Ensure that the power switch is in the Off (0) position and disconnect the power cable from the power source.
-Verify that no LEDs are illuminated on the indicator panel. - 2.
-Insert a small flat-head screwdriver into the middle of the connector and pry out the fuse holder (1), as shown below.
+- Ensure that the power switch is in the Off (0) position and disconnect the power cable from the power source.
+Verify that no LEDs are illuminated on the frame control panel. - 2.
+Insert a small flat-head screwdriver into the slot indicated in Figure 5 on page 42 and pry out the fuse holder.